Francesca Kaye, Marketing Manager at Newby

 Buying a family home before your family is complete can be even more difficult – and often we see property owners deciding to move house faster than they expected as their home no longer works for them once the reality of having little ones sets in.

 At Newby we’re currently working on a luxury, family focused development – West House Gardens in the picturesque village of Birstwith – so we’ve been giving lots of thought to what makes an ideal family home.
-And as a dad of two, my own experience is definitely a useful insight!

 · Room to grow – it sounds obvious but consider how many bedrooms you may need in the future.
 Is a spare room essential – will you have friends and family coming to stay regularly?
 Do you need a study?